useTableCache

 fetchCount Debouncing

-Section titled “fetchCount Debouncing”When fetchCount is provided and a genuinely new item arrives via upsert, the cache schedules a debounced call to fetchCount() with a 150 ms delay.
-If another upsert arrives within that window, the timer is reset.
+Section titled “fetchCount Debouncing”When fetchCount is provided, the cache schedules a debounced call to fetchCount() with a 150 ms delay — when an unknown item arrives via upsert, and on every remove (to settle an unknown ID, or to correct drift after a known one).
+If another mutation arrives within that window, the timer is reset.
 This prevents a burst of real-time events from triggering many redundant count queries.

-If fetchCount is not provided, the cache falls back to incrementing totalCount by 1 for each new item.
-This is simpler but may drift if items are frequently inserted on pages the cache hasn’t loaded.
+If fetchCount is not provided, the cache falls back to adjusting totalCount by 1 per new or removed item.
+This is simpler but may drift if items are frequently inserted on pages the cache hasn’t loaded, or if removals arrive for IDs it has never seen.